Choose your best plus-size dress style

 Creating a great wardrobe is all about stocking your closet with quality clothes that fit.
-No matter your shape, size or skin tone, you’ll always look great in something made out of long-lasting materials that is designed for your measurements, whether that’s jeans, a suit or a dress.
+No matter your shape, size, or skin tone color, you’ll always look great in something made out of long-lasting materials that is designed for your measurements, whether that’s jeans, a suit, or a dress.

 Choosing between different dress styles

-This silhouette creates the impression of an hourglass shape.
-It has a fitted top and torso, then flares out at the waist in a triangular fashion.
-This style is great for women of all body shapes.
+The A-line dress silhouette creates the impression of an hourglass shape.
+A-line dresses have a fitted top and torso, then flares out at the waist in a triangular fashion.
+This style is truly flattering for women of all body shapes, but particularly for plus-size women – whether you consider plus-size starting at size 12, size 14, or size 16.

 These dresses gather just beneath the bust instead of at your natural waistline, emphasizing your upper body rather than your lower body.
 This dress style is suitable for women with oval, rectangle or triangle body types, as it draws attention upward while draping nicely over areas below the bust.
-Empire-waist dresses come in a variety of lengths, from short tunics and mini dresses to breezy, flower-printed versions that brush against the floor.
+Empire-waist dresses come in a variety of lengths, from short tunics and mini dresses to breezy, flower-printed versions that brush against the floor, similar to a maxi dress.

 You’ve likely seen several versions of a dress with a ruffle at the waist over the past few years.
-This style is called “peplum,” and it’s great for creating an hourglass figure.
+This style is called “peplum,” and it’s great for creating a curvy, hourglass figure.
 Although the underlying structure of a peplum dress is similar to that of a bodycon, an added ruffle wraps partially around the natural waist, flaring out for a few inches.
 This makes the waist look smaller compared to the shoulders and hips.
 This means peplum dresses are suitable for rectangle or oval-shapes who want to balance their waist against the rest of their body.
+This is a slimming dress for plus-size women.

 Comfortable and effortless, straight dresses are great for women who like casual-cool styles.
-This type of dress doesn’t have a waistline built in but falls directly from the shoulders.
+This type of dress doesn’t have a waistline built-in but falls directly from the shoulders.
 Straight dresses are great for women with shoulders the same width as or wider than their waists, such as rectangle and apple shapes.
+These can be in a variety of materials, including knit sweater dresses.

 Invoking the garments worn in the 17th and 18th centuries, corset dresses have a panel that hugs some or all of the torso.
 These “corsets” may or may not be boned or shaped to emphasize the waist, but they usually have a laced detail on the back.
 The corset and/or the lace are structured in such a way that the panel cinches in at the waist, pushes up the bust and releases at the hips, creating an exaggerated hourglass shape.
-Because this dress style physically enhances your figure, it’s good for any body type.
+Because this dress style physically enhances your figure, it’s good for any body type, but it is an especially flattering plus-size dress style!

 Designed to show off your decolletage, off-the-shoulder dresses have sleeves – usually at least an inch thick – that wrap around the shoulders rather than going across from front to back.
 The effect adds weight to your upper half, making off-the-shoulder dresses great for balancing out women with shoulders that are more narrow than their hips.
 Wearing an off-the-shoulder dress with an A-line silhouette also creates an hourglass figure for women with a rectangle body shape.

-Things to consider when you choose the dress for your body shape
+Considerations when you choose the dress for your curvy or plus-size body shape

 Just because you’ve found the right silhouette doesn’t mean you’re done making decisions!
 Choosing the best plus-size dress is also about finding flattering shades and matching your outfit to the occasion.